ReidGibson-Bingham/LHL_final/README.md

+# Typing Duel

+Welcome to typing Duel app, this is a final project for lighthouse labs.

+It’s an Single Page app that allows you to practice typing and optionally compete while you do it.

+For technologies - our frontend is written in React.
+The backend is Rails with a Postgres  database.
+We also utilize websockets for the game competition functionality that we will show later.

-# React + Rails No-Fluff Boilerplate
+## React + Rails No-Fluff Boilerplate
 This boillerplate is created and provided by Lighthouse Labs.

 A boilerplate project for anyone interested in making a project that uses React and Rails.